Paweł Jaroszyński

-Paweł Kamil Jaroszyński (born 2 October 1994) is a Polish professional footballer who plays as a left-back for I liga club Górnik Łęczna.
+Paweł Kamil Jaroszyński (born 2 October 1994) is a Polish professional footballer who plays as a left-back for and captains II liga club Górnik Łęczna.

 Club career

 Jaroszyński started his career with Cracovia.

 On 18 July 2017, he signed a four-year deal with Chievo Verona.

 On 22 June 2019, Genoa announced the signing of Jaroszyński.
 Shortly after, on 7 August 2019, he moved to Serie B club Salernitana on loan until 30 June 2020.
 On 21 September 2020, he returned to Serie B, joining Pescara on another season-long loan.
 On 1 February 2021, he returned to Salernitana on another loan spell.
 On 17 July 2021, the loan was renewed with a conditional obligation to buy.

 On 31 August 2022, after joining Salernitana on a permanent basis, he returned to Cracovia on loan until the end of the season.

 On 30 August 2024, Jaroszyński moved to Salernitana for the third time in his career.

 On 14 October 2025, Jaroszyński rejoined his childhood club Górnik Łęczna on a deal until June 2026.